Getting Involved in Worship

 Eucharistic Visitors Ministry:

 Visit and provide communion to home-bound congregation members.
 It is a special way they can still be part of our worship.
 Being a Eucharistic Visitor is a unique and rewarding way to serve Jesus.

 Altar Guild Ministry:

-The Altar Guild is comprised of happy parishioners who are dedicated to the glory of God by preparing and displaying the appropriate decorations and linens for each church season especially during high holy days.
+The Altar Guild is comprised of happy parishioners who are dedicated to the glory of God by preparing and displaying the appropriate decorations and linens for each church season, especially during high holy days.
 Prior to Sunday and Wednesday services, flowers are arranged on the altar and the items for Holy Eucharist are properly prepared.

 Acolytes of all ages find this ministry spiritually rewarding.
-Acolytes carry the cross, candles and assist at the altar with the priest.
+Acolytes carry the cross, and candles and assist at the altar with the priest.
 You come close to the presence of God during this ministry.

 FOOD, FELLOWSHIP AND FUN AT EPIPHANY